Heavy fighting breaks out around another Gaza hospital after babies evacuated from Shifa

 More than 11,500 Palestinians have been killed in Gaza, according to Palestinian health authorities.
 Another 2,700 have been reported missing, believed buried in rubble.
 The count does not differentiate between civilians and combatants, and Israel says it has killed thousands of militants.

 About 1,200 people have been killed on the Israeli side, mainly civilians during the Oct.
 7 attack, in which Hamas dragged some 240 captives back into Gaza.
-The military says 63 Israeli soldiers have been killed.
+The military says 65 Israeli soldiers have been killed in Gaza ground operations.

 Hamas has released four hostages, Israel has rescued one, and the bodies of two were found near Shifa.